bradwestfall/react-flex-columns/README.md

 Writing custom styling for these side-by-side situations each time you need them is too repetitive and difficult to organize since these styles are not coupled to the components themselves, and they're one-offs so they're not apart of your big-picture layout styles also.
 I call these "micro layouts".
 Personally, I tend to write styles for components, and for the big layout, but when it comes to organizing components within the layout (with a micro layout), I'd prefer to not write custom styles.
 I'd rather use an abstraction like this module to "compose" these micro layouts.

+## Responsive Design

+Either implement your own external responsive strategy and pass `stack` into `<Columns>` when you want it to stack columns instead of organizing them side-by-side.
+Or pass `stackMaxWidth` prop (see below) and specify responsive rules you want the columns to adhere to -- (uses [react-media](https://github.com/ReactTraining/react-media) under the hood).

 ## API